 Where this point comes from, by the way, is from the vinaya texts explaining the monks’ vows.
 For a monk to commit a defeat in terms of transgressing the vow of not having any sexual behavior, he merely needs to experience pleasure after his organ enters any of the three orifices and, in the case of vaginal sex, when it touches the woman’s organ.
 A defeat doesn’t actually require the monk experiencing an orgasm or ejaculating semen.
 Similarly, for a monk to commit a remainder by masturbating, he merely needs to experience the pleasure of having the semen reach the base of his organ and, similar to a defeat, he doesn’t need to experience an orgasm or ejaculating the semen.

-Then, one of the most important ones is the strength of the disturbing emotion that’s involved – how strong your lust and desire is, or your anger.
-It could either be to hurt this person, like raping, or you’re not necessarily angry with the woman but you want to hurt her husband, or stuff like that, so the strength of that anger; or the strength of your naivety, thinking that it’s OK to have sex with anyone.
+Then, one of the most important ones is the strength of the disturbing emotion that’s involved – how strong our lust and desire is, or our anger.
+It could either be to hurt this person, like raping, or we’re not necessarily angry with the woman, but we want to hurt her husband, or something like that, so the strength of that anger; or the strength of our naivety, thinking that it’s OK to have sex with anyone.

-The third one is a distorted compelling drive that compels you into the action.
-That’s referring to thinking that there’s nothing detrimental about this type of inappropriate behavior; that’s perfectly OK and you are going to argue with anybody that says anything different.
-Then the actual action involved.
-The amount of suffering caused to the other person or to yourself when the action is done.
-So if you’re doing it with force, and rape or sado-masochism, that’s much worse; hurt the person by having sex on a hard, wet ground so they are going to get sick.
+The third one is a distorted, compelling drive that compels us into the action.
+That’s referring to thinking that there’s nothing detrimental about this type of inappropriate behavior; that it’s perfectly OK, and we are going to argue with anybody that says anything different.
+Then, the next factor is the actual action involved, which refers to the amount of suffering caused to the other person or to ourselves when the action is done.
+If we’re doing it with force, rape, or sadomasochism, that’s much worse, and hurting the person by having sex on a hard, rocky ground, so they are going to get sick.

-Then the basis at which the action is aimed: that has to do with the amount of benefit we or others have received from this person in the past, present or future – so it’s heavier to have sex with your mother than it is with somebody else’s wife – or the good qualities of the being – so it’s heavier to have sex with a nun that with a laywoman.
+Then, the basis at which the action is aimed: that has to do with the amount of benefit we or others have received from this person in the past, present or future – so it’s heavier to have sex with our mother than it is with somebody else’s wife – or the good qualities of the being, so it’s heavier to have sex with a nun than with a laywoman.
 The next one is the status of the other person, and that’s referring to if that person is sick or blind or mentally disabled or a child, then it’s much heavier.
-And then the level of consideration, this is the amount of respect that one would have toward this person or toward their partner.
-To have sex with your best friend’s wife or husband is much heavier than having sex with a stranger’s wife or husband.
+Then the level of consideration, this is the amount of respect that one would have toward this person or toward their partner.
+To have sex with our best friend’s wife or husband is much heavier than having sex with a stranger’s wife or husband.

-Then the supportive condition, whether or not we have a vow to avoid inappropriate sexual behavior; frequency, how often we do it; then the number of people involved – gang rape is much heavier than singular rape; the follow up, whether you repeat it in the future; and then the presence, or absence, of counterbalancing forces.
-So, it becomes heavier if we take joy in it, if we have no regret, if we have no intention to stop, if we have no sense of moral self-dignity, or care for how our actions reflect on others.
-If we’re supposed to be a great Dharma practitioner, but we go into a sex club or something like that, how does that reflect on our teachers?
-How does that reflect on our Buddhist practice, etc.?
+Then the supportive condition, whether or not we have a vow to avoid inappropriate sexual behavior; frequency, how often we do it; then the number of people involved: gang rape is much heavier than singular rape; the follow-up, whether we repeat it in the future; and then the presence, or absence, of counterbalancing forces.
+It becomes heavier if we take joy in it, if we have no regret, if we have no intention to stop, if we have no sense of moral self-dignity, or care for how our actions reflect on others.
+If we’re supposed to be a great Dharma practitioner, but we go to a sex club or something like that, how does that reflect on our teachers?
+How does that reflect on our Buddhist practice?